andreipfeiffer/css-in-js/README.md

 ### Styled JSX

 - 🟠 need additional editor plugin for highlight & language service
-- 🟠 has types on DT, but not sure if/how they help, as there isn't any library API to use (or very minimal)
+- 🟠 has TypeScript support (via `@types`), but not sure if/how they help, as there isn't any library API to use, or it's very minimal
 - 🟠 no utilities
 - 🟠 bundles all defined styles even if they are not used in component
 - ✅ out-of-the-box support with Next.js